rakshita95/Book-Recommendation-System/README.md

 Data Cleaning and Splitting.py: Cleans the BX-Book-ratings.csv file and splits into train and test files
 Hyperparameter Tunning_1.ipynb: Cross-validation code for tuning latent factors and learning rate hyperparameters for SGD
 Hyperparameter Tunning_2.ipynb: Cross-validation code for tuning regularization term hyperparameter for SGD
-MAP_inference_Coordinat_Ascent: Code for implementation of MAP inference algorithm
+MAP_inference_Coordinat_Ascent.py: Code for implementation of MAP inference algorithm
-kNN_v5: Cross-validation code for tuning hyperparameters for kNN
+kNN_v5.py: Cross-validation code for tuning hyperparameters for kNN
 evaluation.py: Training and test set accuracy and coveragefor SGD, kNN and basline models
-SampleSizeTime: Plots running time as a function of sample size
+SampleSizeTime.py: Plots running time as a function of sample size
-sampleSizeAccuracy: Plots accuracy as a function of sample size
+sampleSizeAccuracy.py: Plots accuracy as a function of sample size